What’s this Moratorium?

 ⭐ If you feel that your income is going to be disturbed or an indication that you would lose your job, opt for this moratorium so that you can join another job or find alternative ways of paying off such dues.
 However, you need to pay the regular EMIs after 3 or 6 months and you need to compensate this 3 or 6 month’s EMI break with additional interest at the end of the loan tenure.

 ⭐ For home and car loans, you can go for the moratorium if you are unable to pay your EMI’s.
 These are secured loans and the interest rates will be lower comparatively

 ⭐ For personal loans or credit cards, this should be avoided because the interest on loan outstanding is high compared to a home loan.
 The worst is you will be charged interest on the unpaid interests in the previous months.
 Hence after this moratorium, you will have a huge interest to pay.

 It looks easy to covert your Credit card outstanding to EMI payments.
 But is it the right thing to do?

 This Moratorium calculator will help you find out for your specific loan details, what are the implications like what will be additional interest to be paid and the additional tenure to be extended.

 In case of personal loan or credit card outstanding I would suggest, you can pledge your jewels and get a jewel loan and pay the Personal loan EMI and credit card outstanding.
 Jewel loans are much cheaper and credit card outstanding carry forward is a biggest debt trap you MUST avoid.

 It is better to pay off your EMIs if you have enough funds as you will be able to avoid extra interest charges and the tenure extension.
 If you are not able to pay EMI with the funds you have, then you can opt for this moratorium.
-However remember that after the three months, you will have to pay EMI along with extra interest charges and the loan period also gets extended.
+However remember that after the three or six months, you will have to pay EMI along with extra interest charges and the loan period also gets extended.
 So make a thoughtful decision.